GrumpyCarebear/GrumpyCarebear/README.md

 - Did I do this correctly?
 YES!
 I did it right! 🎆

+  Now I need to see how I can add a picture from the web:

 <!---
 GrumpyCarebear/GrumpyCarebear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.